dkhenry/rethinkjava/README.md

 ```

 ## Whats Working
-Right now communicating with the Server works.
-Also If you pull in this artifact you should have access to the entire Protobuf API so if you're in a hurry you can just construct raw querys and send them using the RqlConneciton class.
+Connecting, Reading, and Writing work as expected ( mostly )

 Also The Database administration querys should be working ( db_create, db_drop, db_list, table_create, table_drop, table_list )

-There _is_ support for inserting and retrieving, but not all the retrieval methods and implemented or tested.

 ##Whats not working
 Authentication in the API

-Any form of reads or updates
+Using functions as arguments in any part of the API

 Actualy testing of everything

 Formal Examples.

 # How you can Help
-Make the testing better ( This is actually really important going forwards )
+Make the testing better ( This is actually really important )

 Fork the repo and make pull requests

 Submit defects and feature request

-Create some kind of documentation
+Create some kind of documentation ( java docs on all the instance methods would be awesome )

+Converting the instance methods to actually take in parmaters ( this will help in finding compile time defects, and documentation )

 # Planned API
 I want to keep this API as close to the official API's as I can.
 This is an example of what I will try to accomplish